 - Good for sleeping

-- Tendency to bunch up underneath clothing
+- The tendency to bunch up underneath clothing

 - Too much fabric to work well with skinny jeans or trim cut pants